MRhys189/java-dsa/spring-notes/README.md

    - Creating them in the correct dependency order
    - Ensuring they are fully initialized before use
 • Each bean is given a unique id /name when initialized

-- We create the spring application context to inject java POJO (e.g. classes) but to do so, we have to create a configuration class which tells Spring how to configured(their dependencies, how they should be initialized) these pojos.
-[Video: Spring Framework Essentials Module II - Quick start with Java Configuration]

 ### API Contracts & JSON